AlexsLemonade/2020-june-training/working-with-your-data/working-with-your-own-data.md

 <img src="screenshots/filezilla-trust-server.png" width=500>

-#### Using FileZilla to upload files to the RStudio Server
+### Using FileZilla to upload files to the RStudio Server

-The left side of the FileZilla screen is the file/folder you'd like to upload and the right side is where in the RStudio Server you'd like to upload to.
+The left side of the FileZilla window shows the files and folders on your computer and the right side shows the files and folders on the RStudio Server, defaulting to show the folders in your "Home" folder (which has the same name as your username).

-On the right side, click on the folder you'd like to upload the files to in the RStudio Server.
+On the right side, navigate to the folder you'd like to upload the files to on the RStudio Server.

 Then, on the left, navigate to the file or folder on your computer you'd like to upload the RStudio Server.
 You may be asked to allow FileZilla to have access to your files.